handeyeco/tech-blog/content/blog/grandbot-update-voice/index.md

 ## Conclusion

 Really love his random sequences.
 The Major 7th chord is pretty, but the random sequence makes it seem like he's trying to communicate.
 I do want to make the neutral response better though, it's a little boring right now.

+Another problem is that using `delay` for note length blocks the thread.
+For instance the sleep melody is 4 notes at 250ms; that means nothing else can happen for the 1 second it's playing that tune.
+Not sure if there's a pay to pass this functionality to an external IC like I did with multiplexing the 4D7S display.